incubedIT/amcl_noetic/README.md

 * Possibility to change the scan-topic dynamically
 * Added possibility to ignore beams during calculating probability for the given pose
 * Avoid that the amcl node writes its last pose to the parameter server
+* Fix a bug in the handling of ignore maps